msmccormack/DATA440/Project2.md

 As you can see, there are many entries and columns in this dataset.
 I then identified the following variables as such:

-Survey weights
+Survey weights : hv005

-Number of household members
+Number of household members : hv009

-Location of your selected research area
+Location of your selected research area (country code and phase): hv000

-Gender of household members
+Gender of household members : hv010 (women)/hv011 (men)

-Age of household members
+Age of household members :

+Gender of household (head) : hv219

+Age of household (head) : hv220